 royalty free music,

-business music gifts,
+business promotions music cds,

-private label music,
+custom label music,

-facility promotional items,
+company promotional items,

 Brandon Patton writes heart-sore longings and manic freak-outs that capture the difficulty of steering when you can't find the wheel.
 File under acoustic, self-deprecatory, tender-hearted ex-rock, a la Elliott Smith, Aimee Mann, Eels, Wilco and Badly Drawn Boy.
 In 1998 Brandon formed the hard rock trio "Three Against Four" with guitarist Anand Nayak (currently of Rani Arbo and Daisy Mayhem) and recorded the album "Some of Us are Here."